 For your curiosity, this village is the birthplace of two renowned Italian writers, Andrea Camilleri, and Luigi Pirandello.

 Castellammare del Golfo

-Yet another beach is situated to the east of the medieval castle which sits atop a cliff.
-What makes this beach cheap is the fact that it is served by an excellent public transport system, which is cheap and affordable.
+Yet another beach is to the east of the medieval castle which sits atop a cliff.
+What makes this beach cheap is the fact that it has an excellent public transport system, which is cheap and affordable.

-It also contains numerous beach establishments that are geared towards your overall satisfaction.
+It also contains numerous beach establishments for your overall satisfaction.